kikito/bump.lua/README.md

 ![cross](img/cross.png)

 This type of collision is for cases where you want to detect a collision but you don't want any response.
-It is useful for things like: detecting that the player has entered a new area, or consumables (i.e. coins) which usually don't affect the player's trayectory, but it's still useful to know then they are collided with.
+It is useful for things like: detecting that the player has entered a new area, or consumables (i.e. coins) which usually don't affect the player's trajectory, but it's still useful to know then they are collided with.

 Collisions of this type have their `type` attribute set to `"cross"` and don't have any additional information appart from the the default one, shared by all collisions (see below).